fanhuan/en/_posts/2025-02-17-Stars-And-Bars.md

 meaning, the arrangement within each group should be cancled/devided, therefore the formular is 4!/(2! * 2! * 0!), or in general term, it would be n!/(k1!k2!...km!) for each term.

-Now let's think about a special case where m = 2, meaning there are always just 2-1=1 bar, the bar can be placed at n+1 different positions, when it is placed at the kth position (let the bar be in front all the stars as 0), the coefficient would be n!/(k! * (n-k)!), which is actually (n choose k), the binomial coefficient
+Now let's think about a special case where m = 2, meaning there are always just 2-1=1 bar, the bar can be placed at n+1 different positions, when it is placed at the kth position (let the bar be in front all the stars as 0), the coefficient would be n!/(k! * (n-k)!), which is actually (n choose k), the binomial coefficient.

+Now thinking back on the generalization of HWE, there can be more than two alleles at one locus (more bars), or more than two sets of chromosomes (more stars), i.e. polypoidy, or a combination of both.
+But now we have no problem for expansion in any case.

-I hope this post helps you to understand the multinomial expansion.
+I hope this post helps you to understand the multinomial expansion and generalization of HWE.